-Enter the lead, the opening paragraph or opening section of a news story.
+The assignment was to write a lead.
 Sometimes misspelled “lede” for journalism shorthand, a lead is a single sentence, paragraph, or section that summarizes the who, what, where, when, why, and how of your story.

-Think of leads as being like movie trailers: You get a sense of what the movie is about, yet the teaser leaves you wanting more.
-A great lead does the same.
+Think of leads as being like movie trailers.
+You get a sense of what the movie is about, yet the teaser leaves you wanting more.
+There are also many variations on the lead — there is something for everyone.

 What Is a Lead (Lede)?

-Before delving into the intricacies of writing a lead, it's crucial to understand its purpose.
+Before delving into the intricacies of a lead, it’s crucial to understand its purpose.

-The lead is the opening paragraph or sentence of your piece, designed to capture readers' attention and entice them to continue reading.
+The lead is the opening paragraph or sentence of an article, designed to capture readers’ attention and entice them to continue reading.
 A well-crafted lead sets the tone for the rest of your writing and serves as a guide for the reader, highlighting the main points and generating curiosity.
-The primary goal of a lead is to hook the reader and make them eager to explore the rest of the article.

-There’s no one correct way to write a lead, but some approaches are better than others based on the type of article you’re writing.
-Here are nine different strategies to consider.
+Although there’s no one correct way to write a lead, some approaches are better than others based on the type of article.
+Journalists learn a core set of leads in year one to attract and engage readers.
+Here are nine different lead styles to know about.

 Types of Leads for Writing Online